 The word azen comes from the root azan, meaning to hear.
 The difference in the root and the derivative is a miniscule difference in the Masoretic vowel notations, which were added to the original Text of the Torah at least 2,000 years after the Torah was written.
 In addition to this we note that the dubious derivation azen is used only once, and that in our Deuteronomy text.
 The reason why the Masoretic scholars have decided to translate this particular occurrence of the root with tools instead of ears probably lies in their denial or misunderstanding of the crucifixion, and subsequently in the assumed context of answering the call of nature, and hence needing tools instead of ears.

 Contemporary scholars have the root azan breach into two distinct meanings:

 (1) To listen, hear, namely when the root produces the word ozen which always means 'ear' except for that one special occasion when the Masoretes turn it into azen because of which it all of a sudden means 'tools.'

-(2) To weight, test, prove, namely when the root produces the word m'zen so that it means 'balances, scales'.
+(2) To weigh, test, prove, namely when the root produces the word m'zen so that it means 'balances, scales'.